conarwelsh/nettuts-laravel4-and-backbone/README.md

 ## Backbone App

 Now that we have completed all of the back-end work, we can move forward to creating a nice user interface to access all of that data.
 We will keep this part of the project a little bit on the simpler side, and I warn you that my approach can be considered an opinionated one.
-I have seen so many people with so many different methods for structuring a Backbone application.
-My trials and errors have led me to my current method, if you do not agree with it, than my hope is that it may inspire you to find your own!
+I have seen many people with so many different methods for structuring a Backbone application.
+My trials and errors have led me to my current method, if you do not agree with it, my hope is that it may inspire you to find your own!

-Since we are using mustache as our templating engine, we can share our views between the client and server!
+We are going to use the Mustache templating engine instead of Underscore, this will allow is to share our views between the client and server!
 The trick is in how you load the views, we are going to use AJAX in this tutorial, but it is just as easy to load them all into the main template, or precompile them.

 ### Router